corbado/example-passkeys-flutter/README.md

 The raw SHA-256 fingerprint of your debug signing key can be obtained by executing ```keytool -list -v -keystore ~/.android/debug.keystore -alias androiddebugkey -storepass android -keypass android```.

-We also need it base64URL encoded, so please take the SHA256 fingerprint from and enter it here: https://www.rapidtables.com/convert/number/hex-to-ascii.html.
+We also need it base64URL encoded, so please take the raw SHA256 fingerprint and enter it here: https://www.rapidtables.com/convert/number/hex-to-ascii.html.
 Next, copy the resulting string and enter it here: https://www.base64url.com/encode.
 Take the resulting base 64 URL encoded string and save it for later.

 ### 3.1.
 Assetlinks.json